Scripture Reference: 1 Samuel 1:1-20

 This was the cause of much trouble and rivalry between the two women.
 Because children are a blessing from God, the absence of children was sometimes considered a punishment for sin.
 Peninnah may have suggested this possibility and used it to hurt Hannah since she was jealous of Hannah.

 Three times a year every Israelite male was required to appear before the Lord at the central sanctuary (Deuteronomy 16:16-17).
 They were supposed to offer sacrifices to the Lord.
 Once each year, it seems as if the whole family attended.
-At those times Elkanah always gave a portion of meat to Penning and her children to offer in sacrifice.
+At those times Elkanah always gave a portion of meat to Peninnah and her children to offer as a sacrifice.
 Because of his love for Hannah, Elkanah gave her a double portion.

 Hannah vowed that, if the Lord would give her a son, she would dedicate him to the Lord’s service (1 Samuel 1:11).
-Then she prayed, “May your servant find favour in your eyes” (verse 18).
+Then she prayed, “May your servant find favour in your eyes” (1 Samuel 1:18).
 Hannah was so intense in prayer and so focused on the Lord, that she was oblivious to those around her.

 After she and her husband returned home, Hannah conceived and a son was born.
-Hannah named her son Samuel, to mean “asked of God” (verse 20).
+Hannah named her son Samuel, which means “asked of God” (1 Samuel 1:20).